Skip to main content

 By Mikhail Templeton

-Holiday spending is expected to reach record levels in 2023.1 The retailers that win outsized portions of this historical spend will be those who move customer service and support beyond historical norms.
+Holiday spending was expected to exceed record levels in 2024, with consumers budgeting a record $902 for gifts and seasonal items.
+This was $25 more than 2023 and $16 higher than the previous record set in 2019.1 The retailers most likely to have won outsized portions of the historical spend will have been those who moved customer service and support beyond historical norms.

 It all starts with data.

-Today’s consumers expect omnichannel experiences and rapid delivery within three days.
-With the choice of so many retailers at their fingertips, they also seek out the ones who share their values of equality and sustainability.2
+Today’s consumers expect omnichannel experiences and rapid delivery within three days or less.
+With so many retailers at their fingertips, they also seek out those that share their values of equality and sustainability.2

 Retail data strategies to reveal why, when and how purchases are made